qazxcdswe123/search-obsidian-browser-extension/README.md

 # Search Obsidian in Google

 ## What is this?
-This is a simple plugin that allows you to search Obsidian in Google.
+A simple plugin that allows you to search Obsidian in Google.
+You need to install both this browser extension and a plugin in Obsidian to take effects.

 ## How to use
 1. Install [Chrome extension](https://chrome.google.com/webstore/detail/search-obsidian-in-google/dkefnggaipjamcbnjdlapgilhlaikbme) in Chrome.